aquametalabs/aquameta/README.md

 ========

-Aquameta is a web development environment where instead of storing code as flat files in the database, everything is stored in PostgreSQL as relational data, including source code, html, css, javascript, images and other resources, system configurations, database schema, permissions and more.
+Aquameta is a web development environment where instead of storing code as flat files in the file system, everything is stored in PostgreSQL as relational data, including source code, html, css, javascript, images and other resources, system configurations, database schema, permissions and more.
 It has a web-based IDE, and can be used to build web applications and much more.
 For more info, see [aquameta.org](http://aquameta.org/).